tatpongkatanyukul/papers/RecogAwareness/readme.md

 I don't quite get the key contribution of the paper.
 It may be:
 > ... allows the model encode ***invariances*** inherent in a task by learning a dictionary of ***invariant basis functions***.

+> If each training image was labeled with both the class and the values of a set binary style features, it would make sense to use the image features to create a bipartite condition random field (CRF) which gave low energy to combinations of a class label and a style feature that were compatible with the image feature.

 ### IDEA!!!
 (Big / Big Goal leads to Significant Findings!)

 How can we utilize multi-aspect labels in ML?